AomoDa/R/homework/dd/HW4.md

 ###b

-`Lag2` appears to be statistically significant at 0.05 level.
+`Lag2` appears to be statistically significant at 0.05 level,which means that there is a clear evidence of a real association between `Lag2` and `Direction`.The  coefficient for `Lag2` is 0.05844 ,which is psotive and suggests that if the market had a positive return last week, then it is greater  likely to go up this week.

 -----